Xtraball/Siberian/CONTRIBUTING.md

-## Contribute To SiberianCMS
+## Contribute To Siberian

-Anyone can contribute to SiberianCMS.
+Anyone can contribute to Siberian.
 And we need your contributions.

 There are multiple ways to contribute: [report bugs](#submit-an-issue), [improve the docs](#help-improve-the-docs), and [contribute code](#share-new-features).

 ## Submit An Issue

 1. Search into existing issues before submitting yours
-2. Fork the Github repo: `git clone https://github.com/Xtraball/SiberianCMS.git`
+2. Fork the Github repo: `git clone https://github.com/Xtraball/Siberian.git`
 3. Create a new branch from master: `git checkout -b issueid-shortdescription`
 4. Review our [pull request guidelines](#pull-request).
 5. Follow our [coding conventions](#conventions).